knil-sama/itm/README.md

 # Process

-Genreate will generate a number of image ranging from 0 to 1000, Download will load locally all url generated, then 2 parralel job will process this batch, the result of both will be loaded into mongo
+Generate will generate a number of image ranging from 0 to 1000, Download will load locally all url generated, then 2 parralel job will process this batch, the result of both will be loaded into mongo
 and a last job will update monitoring collection and remove processed url from urls.txt The generate part can be replaced by an airflow `s3_key_sensor` or anything that can continously stream data.
 # Input parameter